ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ---
 title: 'Project: Setting up a Valheim Server on Linux'
-subtitle: Learning how to work with Linux & setting up a server
+subtitle: Learning how to work with Linux & setting up a Valheim server
 date: '2021-03-05'
 categories:
   - src/data/categories/category-7vcuuz40z.json